ramindehghanpoor/CLI/README.md

 * `lat <filename> [options]`

-    Provide the file name of a new protein family latent space.
-The closest protein family to this new latent space will be shown.
+    Provide the file name of one or more new protein family latent spaces.
+The closest protein family to these new latent spaces will be shown.

 	* `-m`